-If you have oversubscription criteria which require more information than parents provide on the LA Common Application Form, you must ask parents to complete a Supplementary Information Form (SIF) which requires only the additional information which is relevant to those oversubscription criteria.
+If you have oversubscription criteria which require more information than parents provide on the LA Common Application Form, you must ask parents to complete a School Supplementary Information Form (SIF) which requires only the additional information which is relevant to those oversubscription criteria.

-Clearly state any supporting evidence which needs to be supplied in order to prove that one of the oversubscription criteria is met.
+Clearly state what supporting evidence needs to be supplied, where relevant, in order to prove that one of the oversubscription criteria is met.